-- Preview Email Newsletter

 WASHINGTON, July 11 -- The American Nurses Association (ANA) has submitted a public comment letter to the U.S. Department of Health and Human Services (HHS) addressing the need to eliminate outdated regulations affecting healthcare delivery.
 ANA emphasizes regulatory barriers that constrain the nursing profession, particularly for advanced practice registered nurses (APRNs) and registered nurses (RNs).

-In the letter, ANA highlighted that "regulations hinder the nursing profession and create un more ST
+In the letter, ANA highlighted that "regulations hinder the nursing profession and create unnecessary barriers for nurses and patients across more ST

 American Public Education Urges Education Department to Streamline Regulations (10)